datastaxdevs/workshop-nosqlbench/extended_README.md

 ### Upload the Secure Connect Bundle to Gitpod

-NoSQLBench will need to connect to your Astra DB database: to do so, the Secure Connect Bundle zip file you downloaded earlier must be uploaded to your Gitpod environment.
+NoSQLBench will need to connect to your Astra DB database: to do so, the Secure Connect Bundle zip file must be uploaded to your Gitpod environment.

-Locate the bundle file on your computer with the file explorer (it will probably be called something like `secure-connect-workshops.zip` and be around 12 KB in size) and simply **drag-and-drop** it to the file navigator panel ("Explorer") on the left of the Gitpod view.
+Locate the bundle file that you downloaded earlier on your computer with the file explorer
+(it will probably be called something like `secure-connect-workshops.zip` and be around 12 KB in size) and simply **drag-and-drop** it to the file navigator panel ("Explorer") on the left of the Gitpod view.